Highland Community College (Kansas): Founding

-1858-1860
+1858–1860

 James Cambell became headmaster of the college in 1858.
 Cambell Travelled back east to raise funds due to the campus' first building Irvin Hall going almost double the projected budget.
-Campbell was largely unsuccessful at obtaining funds and resigned in March of 1859.
+Campbell was largely unsuccessful at obtaining funds and resigned in March 1859.
 Cambell was followed by two more headmasters in quick succession, but his board seat was filled by John Bayless for the next 10 years.

-1860-1865
+1860–1865

-Rev. J.D.
+J.D.
 Paxton became headmaster in the fall of 1860.
 Women were permitted to attend classes at highland during this time but were supposed to be supervised by female instructors.
 Paxton wanted to expand the curriculum to include college courses that fall but his plans were squashed by the onset of the American Civil War.
 Most of the income of the college during the war was from the rent of the Mission's farm that was relinquished to the university.
 The war reduced student populations thus lowering Paxton's salary.
-Despite Paxton being permitted to live in Irvin Hall it wasn't enough causing his resignation in December of 1861.
+Despite Paxton being permitted to live in Irvin Hall it wasn't enough causing his resignation in December 1861.

-Samuel Irvin became headmaster from 1861 - 1863.
+Samuel Irvin became headmaster from 1861 – 1863.
 Reverend H.P Johnson succeeded Irvin and founded the Highland Congregational Church.
 In 1864 the synod of Kansas was formed; the synod consisted of the Leavenworth, Topeka, and Highland Presbyteries.
 The university was handed over to the synod in 1865 believing that the support of the synod would grow the university.